How Accurate Are AI Detectors in 2026? The Honest Answer

 The fundamental problem is that good human writing and good AI writing are converging.
 As AI models improve, their output becomes less distinguishable from human writing.
 And as students learn to edit AI output, the statistical signatures get weaker.

-This isn't a solvable technical problem — it's an inherent limitation of the approach.
+This isn't a solvable technical problem.
+It's an inherent limitation of the approach.

 What does this mean for teachers using AI detectors?